tekumara/notes/ssh-agent.md

    IdentitiesOnly yes
 ```

+### Error connecting to agent: Permission denied

+Check you have permissions to the socket specified by $SSH_AUTH_SOCK, or try with `sudo`.

 ### Could not open a connection to your authentication agent

 If `ssh-add -l` on the remote host produces this error, check if the `SSH_AUTH_SOCK` env var has been set.
 If it hasn't been set: